United States: +1 (872) 240-3212 Access Code: 720-309-693

 Eudine Stevens LM, CPM

-My name is Eudine Stevens, I am looking forward to continuing as the treasurer for WARM this next year.
-I served as Treasurer 2016-2017, prior to that I was a WARM board member from 2013-2016, serving both as a student member followed by LM.
-I have a small home practice based out of Goldendale WA.
-I serve both the Columbia Gorge and the Yakima Valley.
+My name is Eudine Stevens, I am looking forward to continuing serving on the WARM board this next year.
+I served as Treasurer 2016-2019, prior to that I was a WARM board member from 2013-2016, serving both as a student member followed by LM.
+I have a small home practice based out of Yakima, WA.